adamncasey/rabbitmq-website/site/heartbeats.md

 client and RabbitMQ server at the time of connection.
 The client must be configured to request heartbeats.

 The broker and client will attempt to negotiate heartbeats by default.
-When both values are greater than zero, the lower of the requested values will be used.
+When both values are greater than zero, the client requested value will be used.
 A zero value disables heartbeats.

 The timeout is in seconds, and default value is `60`.